Diocese of Venice in Florida: Further development

 Epiphany Parish, the first in Venice, was established as a mission in 1935.

-After World War II, Bishop Joseph P. Hurley of St. Augustine started a program of purchasing property throughout Florida to develop new parishes for the increasing Catholic population.
+After the end of World War II in 1945, Bishop Joseph P. Hurley of St. Augustine started a program of purchasing property throughout Florida to develop new parishes for the increasing Catholic population.
 He also recruited priests from the northern states and Ireland.
 St. Ann's, the first parish in Naples, opened in 1950.